MetaMask/metamask-docs/wallet/reference/sdk-js-options.md

 <!--/tabs-->

-The URL of the communication server to use for the SDK.
+The URL of the communication server to use.
+This option is mainly used for debugging and testing the SDK.

 ### dappMetadata